PaperTriangle/Sonic-3-AIR-Mods/README.md

 ## Battery Powered Intro
 Simple mod that adds in two intro styles for FBZ!
 I Would honestly not recommend using it as there are better options.

+## Eggman Go Left
+Simple mod to make Eggman flee left at the end of CNZ2.
+This is intended for people who use a mod to restore the OG zone order so it make more logical sense that Eggman flees in the direction of his Flying Battery.

 ## Fire Breath on the Edge
 It always kind of bugged me that Fire Breath has a space behind it in AIZ1.